-Currently, 15 elementary schools, five middle schools, three special centers, one charter school and eleven non-public schools are receiving supplemental resources through Title I, Part A.
+Currently, 14 elementary schools, four middle schools, three special centers, and 12 non-public schools are receiving supplemental resources through Title I, Part A.

 All Title I schools are required to employ only state-certified teachers and highly-qualified instructional paraprofessionals.
 If at any time your child is taught by teacher who is not certified, your school will notify you.
 In addition, you have the right to:

 - Request whether your child’s teacher and/or paraprofessional meet the state certification or qualification requirements for the grade levels and subject areas in which they provide instruction.

 - Request whether a teacher and/or paraprofessional is teaching under emergency or other provisional status where state qualification or licensing criteria have been waived.

 - Request information on the baccalaureate degree major of a teacher and/or paraprofessional and any other graduate certification or degree held by the teacher and/or paraprofessional, and the field of discipline of the certification or degree.